pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    Spherical coordinate system used by ``sphere_proj``

-Alternative description of spherical coordinate system may be found on MATLAB help pages.
+An alternative description of the spherical coordinate system may be found on MATLAB help pages.
 Horace uses MATLAB methods ``cart2sph`` and ``sph2cart`` to convert an array of vectors expressed in Cartesian coordinate system to spherical coordinate system and back.
 The formulas, used by these methods together with the image of the used coordinate system is provided